 Children's cancer centers

 A children's cancer center is a place dedicated to treating children with cancer.
 It may be a hospital.
 Or it may be a unit inside a hospital.
-These centers treat children ages less than a year old to age 19.
+These centers treat children less than a year old to age 19 years.

 Centers do more than provide medical care.
 They also help families deal with the impact of cancer.
 Many also: